 An additional member of your advising network is the Director of Undergraduate Studies, or DUS.
 This is a senior faculty member that oversees the concentration and decides on petitions related to concentration requirements.
 You are welcome to reach out to the DUS to discuss any aspect of the concentration.

-Prof. Yue Lu, Director of Undergraduate Studies, Electrical Engineering
+Prof. Woodward Yang, Director of Undergraduate Studies, Electrical Engineering

 - ADUS will be respectful and give full attention to student during the meeting